 The nests of sugar ants look like small volcanoes, i.e., a little mound with an opening at the top.
 If you spot these little mounds around your home, by removing them immediately you can prevent the sugar ants from coming into your home.
 To destroy the ant nests, follow the steps described below:

-- Pour boiling water over the nest or using a garden hose, flood the ant nest for around 5 to 10 minutes.
+- Pour boiling water over the nest or using a outdoor hose reel, flood the ant nest for around 5 to 10 minutes.

 - Pour a cup of bleach into the hole.
 This will help to destroy the colony of ants.

 - Sprinkle some baking soda into the ant hole and in the area around the nest to prevent the ants from reappearing.

 Tips to Stop Sugar Ants from Entering Your Home

 By taking the following preventive measures, you can ensure that sugar ants don’t enter your home:

 - Sugar ants love to feed on any type of sugar or sugary foodstuff such as candy, jam, honey, soft drinks, fruit, etc. So, make sure that if you spill any sugar or sugary foods, wipe it up immediately.

 - Any trace of food left on your kitchen counter or floor can attract sugar ants into your home.
 So, make sure to vacuum or sweep your kitchen after meals or at night to ensure there is no scent trail to lure the ants into your kitchen.

 - Clean your kitchen sink regularly.
 Rinse all the dirty dishes in the sink and drain the standing water in the sink.
 Wipe the sink thoroughly with a paper towel.
 Ensure that there is no water or food left behind.